 In the education and industry space, the most popular online platform now is Zoom which is a video-conferencing software through which you can connect remotely for video or voice-call meets with one or more individuals.
 Zoom has a smart-phone app for Apple or Android, and also a downloadable app for desktops or laptops.

-The platform is becoming an immensely sought after tool for business meetings as well as for remote/video job interviews.
+The platform is becoming an immensely sought-after tool for business meetings as well as for remote/video job interviews.
 The interesting thing about Zoom is that it is completely free for job seekers.
-However, there are certain things that you would need to know to make most of this app.
+However, there are certain things that you would need to know to make the most of this app.
 In this article, we will share some effective zoom interview tips which will build your confidence and help you impress the hiring manager.

 Top Zoom Interview Tips for Job Seekers